 Live Action TV

-The episode "Heart of Gold" of Firefly has Burgess, a man who accidentally knocked up a whore and wants the child, as it is male, for an heir.
-It's heavily implied that he didn't do it accidentally; rather, Burgess' wife is implied to be infertile.
-When he receives the news that it's a boy, his wife is present and appears to be as relieved as Burgess is.
+- The episode "Heart of Gold" of Firefly has Burgess, a man who knocked up a whore and wants the child, as it is male, for an heir.
+And he didn't do it accidentally; rather, Burgess' wife is implied to be infertile and when he receives the news that it's a boy, his wife is present and appears to be as relieved as Burgess is.

 What better way to grieve than to create new life?

 - Downton Abbey has a plot related to the entail of the estate, which is a similar issue to the situation in Pride and Prejudice whereby the daughters cannot inherit and the male heir is somewhat distant to the family (he's the Earl's fifth cousin).
 Fortunately, the heir-presumptive is a young bachelor of an age where he could marry one of the current Earl's daughters — particularly the eldest, Lady Mary — and keep the property and title in the family.
 He does — marrying Mary (who, as it turns out, is perfect for him) and producing an heir — but there's a lot of drama before they get there.

 - The Palace featured a haughty princess scheming to dethrone her younger brother by destroying his reputation.
 (There was also another brother in line before her, but getting rid of him would be a piece of cake — assuming the public even let him become king in the first place.)